Hardcoreprawn/architecture/input/posts/requirements/security/firewalls.md

 ---
 Title: Firewalls
-Description: To ensure only secure and necessary services can be accessed from the internet
+Lead: To ensure only secure and necessary services can be accessed from the internet
 Draft: false
 Tags:
   - Non-Functional Requirements